Prospero (moon)

-Prospero is a relatively small retrograde irregular satellite of Uranus discovered on 18 July 1999 by the astrophysicist Matthew Holman and his team, and given the provisional designation S/1999 U 3.
+Prospero is a small retrograde irregular satellite of Uranus discovered on 18 July 1999 by the astrophysicist Matthew Holman and his team, and given the provisional designation S/1999 U 3.
 Confirmed as Uranus XVIII it was named after the sorcerer Prospero in William Shakespeare's play The Tempest.

-The orbital parameters suggest that it may belong to the same dynamic cluster as Sycorax and Setebos, suggesting common origin.
+The orbital parameters suggest that it may belong to the same dynamic cluster as Sycorax and Setebos, suggesting a common origin.
 However, this suggestion does not appear to be supported by the observed colours.
-The satellite appears neutral (grey) in visible light (colour indices B-V=0.80, R-V=0.39), similar to Setebos but different from Sycorax (which is light red).
+The satellite appears neutral (grey) in visible light (colour indices B−V=0.80, R−V=0.39), similar to Setebos but different from Sycorax (which is light red).